 Feel free to come into office hours for anything!
 Come to introduce yourself, to talk about your academic interests, or if there are any circumstances that are making your semester harder.
-I'll always be happy to talk!

 Please sign up at the link at the top of the syllabus if you know in advance that you'd like to come in.
 If you do not sign up, you are still welcome to drop in, but I do sometimes step out of the office/Zoom call when there is no appointment to run a quick errand.